 Bringing the latest mint error news to the collector.
 Also featuring Die Trials, Patterns, Test Pieces, Numismatic Rarities, Currency Errors and Discoveries from the U.S. Mint.

-Unique 1877 Great Britain Penny Off-Metal Mint Error
+A Fascinating 1877 Great Britain Penny Off-Metal Mint Error

 Instead of being struck on a 1 Penny planchet with a weight of 9.45 grams and a diameter of 30.8mm, it was struck on a 1/2 Penny planchet with a weight of 5.67 grams and a diameter of 25.5mm.